 Wall Insulation: Up to $400/home

 Generally speaking, a solar photovoltaic (PV) system can be used to power any household appliance or system that uses electricity.
-In the smallest case, you can use a solar water heater.
+In the simplest case, you can use a solar water heating system.

 Absolutely.
-Chicago Ridge uses an equal mixture of solar energy and conventional power sources.
+Chicago Ridge uses an even mixture of solar energy and conventional power sources.
 While your panels at home will save you money and lower your home's individual emissions, you'll still benefit from access to the local grid.